 Lisa is the owner of “Kimpel’s Jewelers, Inc.” in Ellwood City.
 She has served on the Chamber of Commerce Board since 2005 and is a past president.
 Lisa is on the Board of the Ellwood City Revitalization Committee, the stage committee for the Summer Concert Series and Ellwood City Community Enrichment.
 Lisa has served on the Board of the Big House as secretary, Vice President as well as President of the Business and Professional Women’s Group.
 Lisa comments that “I see Ellwood City moving ahead in very positive ways and I look forward to continuing to serve the Chamber and the Community.”

-Allison Frickanish is the Relationship Manager at Wampum Underground (formerly Gateway Commerce Center).
+Allison Frickanish is the General Manager at Wampum Underground.
 Before joining the team at Wampum Underground, Allison began her career at the Ellwood City Forge, where she worked as an Intern in the Human Resource Department.
 After moving out of the area for a few years Allison and her husband, Ryan, returned to Ellwood City to raise their three daughters, Alexa, Maria and Sofia.
 She then started working as a Legal Assistant at Bellissimo and Peirce, Attorneys at Law.
-Allison then joined the workforce at Wampum Underground where she has been for the past 8 ½ years.
-In addition, Allison is on the Board of Directors for Lawrence County Tourism; she and Therese McShea headed Ellwood City’s Cash Mob; she has been on the Christmas in the Park committee and helps out Wampum Area Business Association.
+Allison then joined the workforce at Wampum Underground where she has been for the past 12 ½ years.
+In addition, Allison was previously on the Board of Directors for Lawrence County Tourism; she and Therese McShea headed Ellwood City’s Cash Mob; she has been on the Christmas in the Park committee and is the current President of Wampum Area Business Association.

 Shawn C. Leopardi is president of CORE 3 GROUP — a marketing/branding agency he established in 2009.
 Leopardi served the corporate world in creative direction and business development roles for over 20 years — working primarily for Michael Baker Corporation (Pittsburgh) and ABC Imaging (Washington DC).
 Leopardi holds a master’s degree from Geneva College.
 “I’ve had the good fortune to work with a host of clients from our region to South Florida to the Midwest to New York City.
 Based on my marketing and strategic business planning background, I believe I can bring value to the chamber.”